 Meet Our People

 OUR FOUNDER AND PATRON – MAJOR GENERAL THE HONOURABLE MICHAEL JEFFERY

-Major General the Honourable Michael Jeffery AC, AO(Mil), CVO, MC (Retd) hails from Wiluna, Western Australia.
-His distinguished military career includes operational service in Malaya, Borneo, Papua New Guinea and Vietnam, where he was awarded the Military Cross and the South Vietnamese Cross of Gallantry.
+Born in Wiluna in Western Australia, General Jeffery’s distinguished military career included operational service in Malaya, Borneo, Papua New Guinea and Vietnam, where he was awarded the Military Cross and the South Vietnamese Cross of Gallantry.
 He served as Governor of Western Australia from 1993 to 2000 and as Australia’s Governor General between 2003 and 2008.

-In October 2013, he was appointed as Australia’s National Advocate for Soil Health.
-In that role, Michael has been pivotal in alerting Australians to the generally poor quality of our soils.
-His vision – to encourage all Australians to focus on soil health and the urgent need to regenerate our urban and rural landscapes – underpins the work of Soils For Life.
-He is the former Chairman of Future Directions International.
+However, it was his work as Australia’s National Soils Advocate that made him so well known and loved within our community.
+In that role, General Jeffery was pivotal in alerting Australians to the generally poor quality of our soils and working to encourage everyone to focus on their regeneration.
+General Jeffery founded Soils For Life in 2013.
+His vision – to encourage all Australians to focus on soil health and the urgent need to regenerate our rural landscapes – still underpins the work of Soils For Life.